Abortion after 12 weeks banned in North Carolina after GOP lawmakers override governor's veto

 ''This bill provides resources for the pregnant woman.
 It provides broad resources and a significant knowledge base to enable her, to equip her in finding a path forward — a path forward for her, and a path forward for her unborn child," said Rep. Kristin Baker, a Cabarrus County Republican and psychiatrist.

-The new abortion limits set to take effect July 1 also will include rape or incest exceptions through 20 weeks of pregnancy and exceptions for ''life-limiting'' fetal anomalies during the first 24 weeks.
+The new abortion limits also will include rape or incest exceptions through 20 weeks of pregnancy and exceptions for ''life-limiting'' fetal anomalies during the first 24 weeks.
 An existing exception for when the life of the pregnant woman is in danger will remain.

-Democrats focused on details of the abortion rules, which they said would place barriers between women and their doctors, leaving those who are pregnant in danger, with less access to abortion services.

 Cooper said in a statement after the vote that he'll ''continue doing everything I can to protect abortion access in North Carolina because women's lives depend on it.''